-- What motivated you to pursue a career in business analysis?|
+|What made you decide to pursue a career in business analysis?|

-|Why are you interested in this company?
+|Why are you interested in our company?|

-|How do you stay up-to-date on general business knowledge and trends
+|How do you stay up-to-date on general business knowledge and trends?|

 In your role, you may be regularly leading teams/projects and interacting with stakeholders.
 Leadership and communication are two essential skills to thrive as a Business Analyst.

 In your response, talk about how you identify the scope of the changes and the potential effect they will have on the project before conducting an impact analysis (among potentially other analyses) to see how the adjustments could affect deadlines, budget, and resource allocation.

-- Your team is falling behind on an important project.
-How do you get them back on track?|
+|Your team members are falling behind on an important project.
+What do you do to get them back on track?|

-- How do you convey complex, technical information to non-technical stakeholders.|
+|Explain how you communicate complex, technical information to non-technical stakeholders.|

-- Do you prefer written or verbal communication?|
+|Tell us about your communication skills.
+Do you prefer written or verbal communication?|

-|Describe a time when you had to be careful talking about sensitive information.
+|Describe a time when you had to handle sensitive information.
 How did you do it?|

-- Is it more important to be a good listener or a good communicator?|
+|In your opinion, is it more important to be a good listener or a good communicator?|

-- Tell me about a time you had to relay bad news to a client or colleague.|
+|Please describe a time you had to relay bad news to a client or colleague.|

 The idea behind behavioral interview questions is that past behavior is a good indicator of how you may act in future situations.